decc/computer-speak/discussion_Two.md

 	```

 	Notice that when defining a *variable*, like `current-temp`, there are no
-	paranthesis around the variable; and the variable is followed by a single
+	parentheses around the variable; and the variable is followed by a single
 	expression.
 When defining a *function*, like `patronise-dave`, there are
-	parentheses around it, and those are followed by one or more expressions.
+	parentheses around it, which also contain the arguments to the
+	function.

 4. This function converts from Farenheit to Celsius: